SRIHITAKOTT1213/GroupFastpages/_pages/about.md

 ---
 layout: page
-title: About Me
+title: About Us!
 permalink: /about/
 ---

 Hi we're Team Cook!

-No not this Cook
+No, not this Cook.

 ![]({{site.baseurl}}/images/timcook.png)